 And of course, as I dried my hands and eyed her suspiciously, something said, “Take a risk.”

 I followed her down the basement hallway, down dark sideways, and through the tunnel system of Rochester Institute of Technology, where we happened upon her office.
 She said, “I have an opportunity for you.
 I think for some reason you need this.”
-So we went down and on the piece of paper it showed, oh hey, trip to Costa Rica!
+So we went down and on the piece of paper it showed, oh hey, a trip to Costa Rica!
 Well I had never really traveled in my life and so Costa Rica?!
 What?!

 But of course, I could not afford the ticket costs on my measly income and so I lamented to my therapist at the time who said, “I think you need this opportunity.
 Your depression is not just because of your brain injury but because of a society that refuses to acknowledge that you deserve and have every right to move in the same ways as other people.”